As some of the best content, this list of diplomats’ blogs started for ourselves, and realising it might be useful to

 Foreign Service Officer and Pickering Alumna.
 Their current post is Brazil and the next is new Delhi, India.
 Mother to three.

 Although not updated since 2018, discusses postings to Kosovo and DC.
 Explores serving as a diplomat under administrations of different ilks.

 This entry is here for the inevitable that someone will copy and paste this list as a whole — that’s stealing under US copyright law (and many international treaties)– to put on their own website.
 But, hey, if they don’t bother to edit it first, then here we are, a couple of nomads (one of whom is a recovering lawyer), a couple passionate about serving to make the world a better place wherever we happen to find ourselves.

-We’ve lived in 9 countries between us, including Germany where we live at the pleasure of the United States Government.
+We’ve lived in 9 countries between us, including Germany where we lived at the pleasure of the United States Government.